What is Microsoft Defender for Cloud?

 - Services should listen on allowed ports only

-- SQL servers should have an Azure Active Directory administrator provisioned
+- SQL servers should have a Microsoft Entra administrator provisioned

 - Usage of host networking and ports should be restricted

 - Usage of pod HostPath volume mounts should be restricted to a known list to restrict node access from compromised containers